High-dimensional Analysis of Knowledge Distillation: Weak-to-Strong Generalization and Scaling Laws: Analysis for model shift

 The proof of Proposition \ref{proposition population surrogate} is provided in Appendix \ref{proof population surrogate}, and the result can be extended to the non-asymptotic risk by applying Theorem \ref{theorem risk charac one step}.
 Similarly to Corollary \ref{corol optimal surrogate}, the result above identifies a threshold behavior: the entries of the surrogate are masked (i.e., set to $0$) after the transition point $1-\zeta_i^2=\Omega$, while they coincide with the ground-truth parameter $\btst$ otherwise.
 The transition point changes with respect to Corollary \ref{corol optimal surrogate} and, as $1 - \zeta_i^2 > 1 - \zeta_i$, it is shifted to the right: the optimal mask includes not only features whose magnitude increases, but also features whose magnitude decreases while selecting the optimal surrogate $\btwst$.

-In Figure \ref{fig:intro eigens}, we illustrate the optimal $\Pip$ and $\btw$, showing that the threshold associated to the optimal $\Pip$ is larger than the threshold associated to the transition from amplification to shrinkage in the optimal $\btw$.
+In Figure \ref{fig:intro eigens}, we illustrate the optimal $\Pip$ and $\btw$, showing that the threshold associated with the optimal $\Pip$ is larger than the threshold associated with the transition from amplification to shrinkage in the optimal $\btw$.
 In addition, we note that the ratio between the green curve and the blue curve in Figure \ref{fig:intro eigens} is not monotone with respect to $\lambda_i$.
 In Figure \ref{fig:intro underparametrized}, we also present a comparison of their associated risks.

 In Figure \ref{fig:resnet}, we examine the surrogate-to-target model in the context of image classification.
 Specifically, we fine-tune a pretrained ResNet-50 model \citep{he2015deepresiduallearningimage} using both ground-truth labels and predictions from a surrogate (weak) model on the CIFAR-10 dataset \citep{krizhevsky2009learning}.
 The surrogate models are shallow, 3-layer convolutional neural networks with varying parameter sizes.
 In all cases, surrogate-to-target models consistently outperform surrogate models across different model sizes.
 However, in this setting, surrogate-to-target models do not outperform the standard target (strong) model.
-This is in agreement with the weak-to-strong results in \cite{burns2023weaktostronggeneralizationelicitingstrong}, where the GPT-4 model trained with GPT-2 labels performs comparably to GPT-3.5. \red{The reason why the surrogate-to-target model underperforms the standard target model is the surrogate model is not able to follow the feature selection mechanism, as characterized in Proposition \ref{proposition population surrogate}.} This suggests that the feature selection mechanism is crucial for surpassing the performance of the \red{standard} target model. \red{We provide further experimental details in Appendix \ref{app experimental details}.}
+This is in agreement with the weak-to-strong results in \cite{burns2023weaktostronggeneralizationelicitingstrong}, where the GPT-4 model trained with GPT-2 labels performs comparably to GPT-3.5. \red{The reason why the surrogate-to-target model underperforms the standard target model is the surrogate model is not able to follow the feature selection mechanism characterized in Proposition \ref{proposition population surrogate}.} This suggests that the feature selection mechanism is crucial for surpassing the performance of the \red{standard} target model. \red{We provide further experimental details in Appendix \ref{app experimental details}.}